flyingwolf1701/Architectum/architectum-agents/data/architectum-kb.md

 - **Agents Involved:**
   - **Analyst:** Brainstorming, research, and initial project brief creation.
   - **PM (Product Manager):** PRD development, epic and high-level story definition.
 - **Activities:** Defining the vision, initial requirements gathering, market analysis, high-level planning.
-The `web-bmad-orchestrator-agent.md` and its configuration likely support these activities.
+The `web-architectum-orchestrator-agent.md` and its configuration likely support these activities.

 ### TECHNICAL DESIGN, DOCUMENTATION MANAGEMENT & IMPLEMENTATION PHASES

-- **Interface:** Primarily within the Integrated Development Environment (IDE), leveraging specialized agents (standalone or via the **IDE Agent Orchestrator** configured with `ide-bmad-orchestrator-cfg.md`).
+- **Interface:** Primarily within the Integrated Development Environment (IDE), leveraging specialized agents (standalone or via the **IDE Agent Orchestrator** configured with `ide-architectum-orchestrator-cfg.md`).
 - **Agents Involved:**
   - **Architect / Design Architect (UI):** Detailed technical design and specification.
   - **POSM Agent:** Ongoing documentation management and organization.
   - **PO (Product Owner) / SM (Scrum Master):** Detailed story generation, backlog refinement, often directly in the IDE or tools integrated with it.
   - **Developer Agents:** Code implementation for stories, working directly with the codebase in the IDE.
-- **Activities:** Detailed architecture, front-end/back-end design, code development, testing, leveraging IDE tasks (see "LEVERAGING IDE TASKS FOR EFFICIENCY"), using configurations like `ide-bmad-orchestrator-cfg.md`.
+- **Activities:** Detailed architecture, front-end/back-end design, code development, testing, leveraging IDE tasks (see "LEVERAGING IDE TASKS FOR EFFICIENCY"), using configurations like `ide-architectum-orchestrator-cfg.md`.

-### BMAD METHOD FILES
+### ARCHITECTUM METHOD FILES

-Understanding key files helps in navigating and customizing the BMAD process:
+Understanding key files helps in navigating and customizing the ARCHITECTUM process:

 - **Knowledge & Configuration:**
-  - `bmad-agent/data/bmad-kb.md`: This central knowledge base.
+  - `architectum-agent/data/architectum-kb.md`: This central knowledge base.
-  - `ide-bmad-orchestrator-cfg.md`: Configuration for IDE developer agents.
+  - `ide-architectum-orchestrator-cfg.md`: Configuration for IDE developer agents.
-  - `ide-bmad-orchestrator.md`: Definition of the IDE orchestrator agent.
+  - `ide-architectum-orchestrator.md`: Definition of the IDE orchestrator agent.
-  - `web-bmad-orchestrator-agent-cfg.md`: Configuration for the web orchestrator agent.
+  - `web-architectum-orchestrator-agent-cfg.md`: Configuration for the web orchestrator agent.
-  - `web-bmad-orchestrator-agent.md`: Definition of the web orchestrator agent.
+  - `web-architectum-orchestrator-agent.md`: Definition of the web orchestrator agent.
 - **Task Definitions:**
-  - Files in `bmad-agent/tasks/` or `bmad-agent/checklists/` (e.g., `checklist-run-task.md`): Reusable prompts for specific actions and also used by agents to keep agent persona files lean.
+  - Files in `architectum-agent/tasks/` or `architectum-agent/checklists/` (e.g., `checklist-run-task.md`): Reusable prompts for specific actions and also used by agents to keep agent persona files lean.
 - **Agent Personas & Templates:**
-  - Files in `bmad-agent/personas/`: Define the core behaviors of different agents.
+  - Files in `architectum-agent/personas/`: Define the core behaviors of different agents.
-  - Files in `bmad-agent/templates/`: Standard formats for documents like Project Briefs, PRDs that the agents will use to populate instances of these documents.
+  - Files in `architectum-agent/templates/`: Standard formats for documents like Project Briefs, PRDs that the agents will use to populate instances of these documents.
 - **Project Artifacts (Outputs - locations vary based on project setup):**
   - Project Briefs
   - Product Requirements Documents (PRDs)